Full Dunblane ECO Fest 2026 Programme

 Friday 1st May, Visible Mending, 10am – 4pm, £90, Central Scotland School of Craft.

-Led by the talented and eco-conscious Eilidh Weir, creativity meets sustainability- you’ll discover the art of “stitching, not ditching” while contributing to a greener planet.
+Discover the art of “stitching, not ditching” while contributing to a greener planet.
+Schedule changes may occur.
+Check https://scottishcraftschool.com/.

 Sunday 3rd May, Sustainable Spoon Carving, 11am – 4pm, £95, Central Scotland School of Craft.

-Spend the day whittling in good company, making your own useful things, for your own home or for meaningful gifts.
+Spend the day whittling in good company, making your own useful things.
+Schedule changes may occur.
+Check https://scottishcraftschool.com/

 Thursday 7th May, Hand Bound Brush Making, 10am – 2pm, £80, Central Scotland School of Craft.